EllisWm/Getting-and-Cleaning-data-Course-Project/CodeBook.md

 The run_analysis.R script all the steps required to clean the data and produce the result.

-1. Download the data into folder "UCI HAR Dataset".
+  Download the data into folder "UCI HAR Dataset".
   Assign filename "GetdataUCIHAR".

+**Assign and name variables.**

+  ActivityLabels:  6 rows, 2 columns.